telerik/report-server-docs/implementer-guide/configuration/designer.md

 ---

 # Designer Settings
-The designer view allows you to change the language of the standalon Designer.
+The designer view allows you to change the language of the Standalone Designer.

-A drop down lists all languages available in the report server languages directory.
+A drop down lists all languages available in the report server languages directory - [Telerik Report Server Installation Directory]\Telerik.ReportServer.Web\Report Designer\Languages\[culture name]

-For more information see Localization article.
+For more information see [Localization](https://docs.telerik.com/report-server/implementer-guide/setup/localization#localize-standalone-report-designer) article.